Google Business Profile for coaches: a practical setup checklist

 How Coloseos helps

 Coloseos helps coaches save the listing URL, add the Place ID when useful, draft categories and descriptions, prepare review asks, and draft review replies.
-The coach still manages the Google profile directly.
+Google work stays in Grow and Site; the coach still manages the Google profile directly.